-ition: Student ID#:(If Applicable)

-Email:

-Incident Information:

-Date(s) of Incident: Time of Incident:

-Place of Incident:

-(Use back of page if more e space is needed) ers of possible witnesses and h now to best reach them: - nd that the outcome you are suggesti • I understand that by are deemed egregiou Pacific Islands University may be shared as each informing the Vice President' is by the Vice President, may be versity upholds FERPA in all ducational need-to-know in 's office that some incidents, particule be subject to emergency action as all matters.
-Your signature below a the investigation of this complaint larly sexual assault, outhorized by PIU Boancknowledges that in or other incidents that ard Policy. nformation After completion, return this form to the appropriate Pa acific Islands University Administra itor for review.
-SE ONLY: D BY: DATE RECEIVED:
+Today's Date: Complainant's Information: Name: (If Applical ble) Mailing Address: - Home Phone: Day Phone: Email: Incident Information: Date(s) of Incident: T ime of Incident: Place of Incident: Details of complaint, issue, concern, and/or incident: (Use back of page if more space is needed) Name of course and/or instructor involved:(If Applicable) Names and phone numbers of possible witnesses and he ow to best reach them: Resolution sought by complainant: (Please keep in mind that the outcome you are suggesting is not guaranteed.)
+I understand that by informing the Vice President's are deemed egregious by the Vice President, may be Pacific Islands University upholds FERPA in all may be shared as educational need-to-know in t ne subject to emergency action as authorized I matters.
+Your signature below acknow ed by PIU Bo ard Policy.
+Complainant's Signature: After completion, return this form to the appropriate Pacific Islands University Administrator for review.
+OFFICE USE ONLY: RECEIVED BY: DATE ACTION TAKEN: DATE RECEIVED: